Written with Nachilala Nkombo

 Despite progress, dependence on government policy reforms, existing challenges related to the gender gap in agriculture, and perceptions of land grabs has limited Grow Africa’s impact.

 Policy reform: Most countries have made steps to reform, such as remove trade restrictions and facilitate land for investments.
 However, the game-changing policy reforms (e.g. access to credit, extension services, infrastructure development) most beneficial to smallholder farmers haven’t moved forward.

 Gender: Early signs show that Grow Africa’s intended beneficiaries are not being reached equally.
-Men are benefitting more than women: 58% of new jobs are held by men and 79% of smallholder engagement is with men.
+Men are benefiting more than women: 58% of new jobs are held by men and 79% of smallholder engagement is with men.
 Acknowledging this, AU Deputy Chair Erastus Mwencha called for effective affirmative action for women who work in agriculture and agribusiness.

-Land: An investment by Agro EcoEnergy in Tanzania, a country with relatively low population density and 44 million ha of arable land, faced “land grab” accusations during its involuntary resettlement process.
+Land: An investment by Agro EcoEnergy in Tanzania, a country with relatively low population density and 44 million hectares of arable land, faced “land grab” accusations during its involuntary resettlement process.
 Grow Africa claims the accusations came from false claimants supported by competitors and land speculators.